alexanderglemme/QuickLit-PP4/README.md

 # QuickLit - Your user-to-user Marketplace for Student Literature
 QuickLit is a Django-based web application that allows students to buy and sell used textbooks and other literature materials directly with each other.
-The application offers full CRUD functionality and user authentication to ensure secure access.
+The application offers full CRUD functionality and uses Djangos built in user authentication to ensure secure access.

 [Deployed project](https://quicklit-pp4.herokuapp.com/)

 [Project repo](https://github.com/alexanderglemme/QuickLit-PP4)

 # Table of Contents